 - Titled or registered items like vehicles

 Groceries and prescriptions are tax-exempt.

-Labor in most cases isn’t taxable in California.
-For instance, let’s say you broke the screen to your cell phone and take it to a cell phone repair shop to have it fixed.
+Labor, in most cases, isn’t taxable in California.
+For instance, let’s say you broke the screen of your cell phone and take it to a cell phone repair shop to have it fixed.
 Sales tax would be added to the selling price of the new screen and any additional parts to fix the phone.
 The labor to replace the screen isn’t taxable.
-However, a business that makes furniture will indirectly have sales tax on labor.
+However, a business that makes furniture will indirectly have a sales tax on labor.
 In this instance, let’s say this business is building a dining room table for a customer.
-Through labor, the pieces of wood are shaped, sanded and painted to build this piece of furniture.
+Through labor, the pieces of wood are shaped, sanded, and painted to build this piece of furniture.
 While the labor isn’t directly taxable, sales tax is charged to the final selling price of the table.

 How to register for a seller’s permit in California

-A seller’s permit can be obtained by registering through the California Department of Tax and Fee Administration.
+A seller’s permit can be obtained by registering through the California Department of Tax and Fee Administration (CDTFA).

 Information needed to register includes:

 - Type of business entity: Sole Proprietorship, Partnership, Corporation, Limited Liability Company (LLC)

 - Business name